gaubian/PersonalWebsite/src/index.md

 ## Research

-I'm mainly interested in graph theory, in particular directed graph.
-I focus on digraph coloring, a notion which arised lately and consists in partitionning into Directed Acyclic Graphs.
+My research interests revolve around graph theory, in particular directed graph.
+I focus on digraph coloring, a notion which arised lately and consists in partitionning directed graphs into Directed Acyclic Graphs.

 ## Teaching